Problem Statement

 The provided solution addresses the problem of finding a single number that appears exactly once in a list, where all other numbers appear three times.
 Written in Python, the solution employs a bitwise manipulation method to effectively identify and return the non-repeating element.

-• Iterate through each number in the list:
+low_bitandhigh_bit, to track occurrences of bits across all numbers. - Iterate through each number in the list:

-• After processing all numbers, low_bit will store the bits forming the single number.
+low_bitwill store the bits forming the single number.

 This approach efficiently handles the problem using bitwise operations, ensuring that the algorithm operates in linear time and constant space, making it suitable for large datasets.
 The final output of the function is the unique number in the list.